Credit Risk Transfer

 We also represent the underwriters and initial purchasers in all of the Freddie Mac Seasoned Credit Risk Transfer Trust (SCRT) transactions, which are re-performing residential mortgage loan securitizations.
 The SCRT transactions represent a hybrid between private-label securitizations and Freddie Mac’s traditional guaranteed products, and provide an additional credit risk transfer tool to shift credit risk from Freddie Mac to the investors in the related subordinate securities.

-Hunton Andrews Kurth also represents the structuring agent and lead manager on Freddie Mac’s Multifamily Structured Credit Risk (SCR) Debt Notes transactions, which are modeled off of the STACR transactions and are linked to the credit and principal payments risk of a reference pool of multifamily mortgage loans backing state and local tax-exempt bonds for which Freddie Mac provides credit enhancement.
+Hunton also represents the structuring agent and lead manager on Freddie Mac’s Multifamily Structured Credit Risk (SCR) Debt Notes transactions, which are modeled off of the STACR transactions and are linked to the credit and principal payments risk of a reference pool of multifamily mortgage loans backing state and local tax-exempt bonds for which Freddie Mac provides credit enhancement.

-Hunton Andrews Kurth is tax structuring counsel for Fannie Mae’s risk transfer transactions under the Connecticut Avenue Securities (CAS) program for both single family and multifamily transactions.
-In addition, Hunton Andrews Kurth has worked on the overall structuring of both the Freddie Mac and Fannie Mae credit risk transfer programs since their inceptions.
+Hunton is tax structuring counsel for Fannie Mae’s risk transfer transactions under the Connecticut Avenue Securities (CAS) program for both single family and multifamily transactions.
+In addition, Hunton has worked on the overall structuring of both the Freddie Mac and Fannie Mae credit risk transfer programs since their inceptions.

 Our credit risk transfer experience also includes representing initial purchasers in structuring deals for private mortgage insurers that transfer the risk of loss under mortgage insurance policies, which provides reinsurance credits under the GSE Private Mortgage Insurer Eligibility Requirements (the “PMIERs”) capital requirements.
 We also act as deal counsel for synthetic securitizations of mortgage pools, revolving and closed end home equity loans, and auto loans, in each case providing structuring, tax and regulatory advice to the protected parties.